geeklog/spider.cli/README.md

 ## Cache

-- `-c <cachePath>` Specify a cachePath (or simply `-c`) to enable the cache functionality, if cachePath is not provided, default to the `os.tmpdir() + hierachy(url)`.
+- `-c <cachePath>` Specify a cachePath (or simply `-c`) to enable the cache functionality, if cachePath is not provided, default to the `APP_DATA_PATH + hierachy(url)`.

-> Note: When using cache with `spider save`, `spdier.cli` can detect if the file is saved and avoid redownload. if the file is an image, it can detect whether the image is corrupted and make a redownload. // THIS FEATURE NOT IMPLEMENTED YET
+The `APP_DATA_PATH` is located on one of these path depend on your OS:
+  - OS X - '/Users/user/Library/Application Support'
+  - Windows 8 - 'C:\Users\user\AppData\Roaming'
+  - Windows XP - 'C:\Documents and Settings\user\Application Data'
+  - Linux - '/home/user/.local/share'

 - `-e <expireTime>` Specify the cache expire time in seconds, default is 1 day , which is 864000 second.